Rmiddaugh10/advanced_osint/README.md

 ## Security Considerations

 This tool is designed for legal and ethical use only.
 Always ensure you have permission to scan any targets and comply with all applicable laws and regulations.
-For more information about security and ethical considerations, see our [documentation](docs/index.md#security-considerations).
+For more information about security and ethical considerations, see the [documentation](docs/index.md#security-considerations).

 ## Support and Community